2018 ICF Canoe Slalom World Championships

 The 2018 ICF Canoe Slalom World Championships were the 39th edition of the ICF Canoe Slalom World Championships.
 The event took place from 25 to 30 September 2018 in Rio de Janeiro, Brazil under the auspices of International Canoe Federation (ICF).
 The competitions were held at the Deodoro Olympic Whitewater Stadium which had also hosted the canoe slalom events of the 2016 Summer Olympics.

 Brazil hosted the event for the third time after the 1997 championships in Três Coroas and the 2007 championships in Foz do Iguaçu.

 It was the first World Championships not to feature the discontinued men's C2 event.

-Russia and Argentina won their first ever medals at the Canoe Slalom World Championships.
-Host nation Brazil won their first ever gold medal.
+Russia and Argentina won their first medals at the Canoe Slalom World Championships.
+Host nation Brazil won their first gold medal.